 - Work alongside these organisations to set up well-facilitated Hearing Voices peer support groups

 - Train and support those already working in prisons, secure units and IRCs as group facilitators (including regular peer support meetings, 1:1 support and a buddying scheme)

 - Collate examples of good practice and distribute them in the form of guidelines, articles, training and a ‘how to’ guide for group facilitators

 - Develop and deliver an innovative programme of bespoke workshops for people in prisons who hear voices, see visions or have other ‘unusual’ sensory experiences/beliefs and mental distress

-From 2017 – 2020, Voices Unlocked will be funded by the City Bridges Trust, The Tudor Trust and The Bromley Trust, and Women’s Voices Unlocked will be funded by the Sir Halley Stewart Trust.
+Voices Unlocked is funded by the City Bridges Trust, The Tudor Trust and The Bromley Trust, the specific work in Women’s prisons is funded by the Sir Halley Stewart Trust (2017 – 2020).